The Cancer Survivors Club: Summary

 The book consists of an introduction and 32 chapters, each featuring different cancer survivors.
-Included in the book are a number of his newspaper columns.
+Included in the book are a number of Geiger's newspaper columns.

 History

 In an interview, Chris Geiger, a baker from Series 8 of The Great British Bake Off, stated he was diagnosed with non-Hodgkin lymphoma.
-When first diagnosed he wanted to read stories from other cancer patients who had fought the same cancer as him and survived.
-This was his original idea behind The Cancer Survivors Club book, as he wanted to read about various treatments, and how people survived the disease.
-In 2015 Oneworld Publications published this book, giving it a broader audience than when it was originally self published by Geiger in 2013.
+When first diagnosed he wanted to read stories from other cancer patients who had fought the same cancer and survived.
+This was the original idea behind The Cancer Survivors Club book.
+In 2015, Oneworld Publications published this book, giving it a broader audience than when it was originally self published by Geiger in 2013.